jspecify/jspecify/docs/user-guide.md

 ## Types and nullness

-In the JSpecify world, most references have one of three possible properties regarding nullness:
+In the JSpecify world, most TODO references have one of three possible properties regarding nullness:
 1. They can be null.
 2. They can't be null.
 3. We don't know if they can be null or not.

-If `x` is a reference of a certain type, then if `x` can be null, `x.toString()` is unsafe because it could produce a NullPointerException.
+If `x` is a reference of a certain type, then if `x` can be null, the dereference `x.toString()` is unsafe because it could produce a NullPointerException.
 If `x` can't be null, `x.toString()` can never produce a NullPointerException.
 And if we don't know whether `x` can be null or not, `x.toString()` might or might not be unsafe.

 There are two JSpecify annotations that indicate these properties:
 * `@Nullable` applied to a type denotes a reference of that type that can be null.
-* `@NullMarked` applied to a module, class, or package means that a reference in that scope can't be null unless its type is explicitly marked `@Nullable`.
+* `@NullMarked` applied to a class, package, or module means that a reference in that scope can't be null unless its type is explicitly marked `@Nullable`.
 (Below we will see that there are some exceptions to this for [local variables](#local-variables) and [type variables](#defining-generics).)

-If a type is not explicitly marked `@Nullable` and is not inside a `@NullMarked` class or package, then we don't know if references of that type can be null or not.
+If a type is not explicitly marked `@Nullable` and is not inside a `@NullMarked` class, package, or module, then we don't know if references of that type can be null or not.

 The notion of "can't be null" should really be read with a footnote that says